xlladdins/xll/docs/Excel4MacrosE-G.md

 </tbody>
 </table>

-Pivot\_field\_name    is the name of the field that you want information about.
+Pivot\_field\_name&nbsp;&nbsp;&nbsp;&nbsp;is the name of the field that you want information about.
 If there is no field named pivot\_field\_name in the PivotTable report, returns \#VALUE\!.

-Pivot\_table\_name    is the name of a PivotTable report containing the field that you want information about.
+Pivot\_table\_name&nbsp;&nbsp;&nbsp;&nbsp;is the name of a PivotTable report containing the field that you want information about.
 If omitted, the PivotTable report containing the active cell is used.
 If the active cell is not in a PivotTable report, the \#VALUE\! error value is returned.

 **Related Functions**

-GET.PIVOT.ITEM   Returns information about an item in a PivotTable report.
+GET.PIVOT.ITEM&nbsp;&nbsp;&nbsp;Returns information about an item in a PivotTable report.

-GET.PIVOT.TABLE   Returns information about a PivotTable report.
+GET.PIVOT.TABLE&nbsp;&nbsp;&nbsp;Returns information about a PivotTable report.

 Return to [top](#E)